matter-labs/zksync-web-era-docs/docs/dev/developer-guides/aa.md

 while the latter is the only one that can implement arbitrary logic.
 For some use-cases, like smart-contract wallets or privacy protocols, this difference can create a lot of friction.
 As a result, such applications require L1 relayers, e.g. an EOA to help facilitate transactions from a smart-contract wallet.

-Accounts in zkSync 2.0 can initiate transactions, like an EOA, but can also have arbitrary logic implemented in them, like a smart contract.
+Accounts in zkSync Era can initiate transactions, like an EOA, but can also have arbitrary logic implemented in them, like a smart contract.
 This feature is called "account abstraction" and it aims to resolve the issues described above.

 ::: warning Unstable feature

-This is the test release of account abstraction (AA) on zkSync 2.0.
+This is the test release of account abstraction (AA) on zkSync Era.
 We are very happy to hear your feedback!
 Please note: **breaking changes to the API/interfaces required for AA should be anticipated.**

-zkSync 2.0 is one of the first EVM-compatible chains to adopt AA, so this testnet is also used to see how "classical" projects from EVM chains can coexist with the account abstraction feature.
+zkSync Era is one of the first EVM-compatible chains to adopt AA, so this testnet is also used to see how "classical" projects from EVM chains can coexist with the account abstraction feature.

 :::